lexman29125/5m-data-2.9-distributed-batch/quiz.md

 - A. Real-time data processing
 - B. Interactive analytics
-- C. Manipulating large data sets through parallel processing
+- C. Manipulating large data sets through parallel processing (ANS)
 - D. Data warehousing

 ### Q4: What is a limitation of the MapReduce programming model?